chaseruskin/verb/docs/src/topic/vectors.md

 In this example, we are testing a hardware design that has 3 ports to be driven by the vector file (one port of 1-bit width and two ports of 4-bit width).
 For this simulation, there are 4 test vectors that will be sent as input to the design over the duration of the simulation.

+An empty newline character does not exist at the end of the file.
+The last line of the file contains the final test vector.

 ## Details

 It is the testbench's responsibility to determine _when_ to actually supply each vector to the hardware design.
 This approach is taken to provide users with fine-grain control over the timing of the data-flow within the simulation environment.